-Yet another example: The Company remains a perfect scorer on the Human Rights Campaign's so-called Corporate Equality Index.5 That perfect score is arguably an admission by our directors of their self-dealing, partisan-driven breach6 - yet remains a point of their pride.
-Again, consumers have repeatedly destroyed the value of companies pushing these divisive and radical policies.7
+Yet another example: The Company remains a perfect scorer on the Human Rights Campaign's so-called Corporate Equality Index.
+That perfect score is arguably an admission by our directors of their self-dealing, partisan-driven breach - yet remains a point of their pride.
+Again, consumers have repeatedly destroyed the value of companies pushing these divisive and radical policies.
+Description of their pride is a policie of their pride in the pride in the pride is a policie of their pride.